Programs and Services

 Agriculture

 Our number one priority in working with the agricultural community is to conserve our natural resources and to keep our waters clean.
 We utilize a number of tools to accomplish this goal.
-Since 2006 we have obtained over $5 million in state and federal funding on behalf of north country farmers.
+Between 2010 and 2020 Jefferson County SWCD brought in over $3 million in state and federal funding on behalf of North Country farmers.
 These funds are used in Jefferson County to implement conservation practices that keep our farms environmentally sound.

 Click here to learn more